New Jersey Roads - NJ 31

 Around Flemington Circle with US 202 at the eastern end of NJ 12.
 As you can see, NJ 31 leaves 202 here to head north instead of northeast.

-Heading NB from the circle, NJ 31 picks up CR 523 and dumps it off here with an ugly new sign and a handsome old one.
+Heading NB from the circle, NJ 31 appears to pick up CR 523 and dump it off here with an ugly new sign and a handsome old one, but in fact CR 523 crosses and Bartles Corner Rd. is CR 612 until it gets back to 523.
 A little spacing never hurt anyone.

 Same problem SB.